chaseruskin/orbit/docs/src/user/releasing_ip.md

 $ orbit lock
 ```

-4. Install the ip to the catalog as an immutable reference:
+4. Install the ip to the catalog as an immutable reference for use in future ip:
 ```
 $ orbit install --path .
 ```